NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 by the portal core, the local state is managed by the application.
 Using a separate store for the local state allows the application to manage the state without having to worry about affecting the core state.

-The Portal core provides a number of functions to assist in the creation and persisting of the redux store and will create handlers such as AppState, AppDispatch, and AppSelector.
-The AppState is the type of the local state, the AppDispatch is the type of the dispatch function, and the AppSelector is the type of the selector function.
+The GDC Data Portal core package provides a number of functions to assist in the creation and persisting of the redux store and will create  handlers such as 'AppState', 'AppDispatch', and 'AppSelector'.
+The 'AppState' is the type of the local state, the AppDispatch is the type of the dispatch function, and the 'AppSelector' is the type of the selector function.

-An application can create all of the them using the `createAppStore` function:
+All of these can be automatically created using the `createAppStore` function:

 ```typescript
 import {createAppStore} from "@gff/core";